-If you’re considering an investment strategy that includes property in Australia, one of the things worth understanding is the difference between negative and positive gearing, and the possible benefits and risks.
+If you’re considering an investment strategy that includes property in Australia, one of the things worth understanding is the difference between negative and positive gearing, and the possible benefits and risks of both.

-The term ‘gearing’ basically means borrowing money to invest - you can borrow to invest in a property, a business, shares or managed funds.
-We’re focusing on gearing property.
+The term ‘gearing’ basically means borrowing money to invest.
+You can borrow money to invest in a property, a business, shares or managed funds.
+In this article we’re focusing on gearing property.

-The income you earn from your investment property is either negatively or positively geared.
+The income you earn from an investment property is either negatively or positively geared.

 How does negative gearing work?

-Negative gearing means the interest payments and other property-related costs you incur are higher than the rental income you receive from your investment property.
-Which means it’s likely you’re making an income loss.
+When an investment property has negative gearing, it means the interest payments and other property-related costs you incur are higher than the rental income you receive from that property.
+This means it’s likely you’re making an income loss on your investment property.

 Benefits and risks of negative gearing